Monacan Indian Nation

 Native American tribe in Virginia, U.S.

 The Monacan Indian Nation is a federally recognized tribe of Monacan people, an Indigenous people of the Northeastern Woodlands.
 It is also one of eleven Native American tribes recognized since the late 20th century by the U.S. Commonwealth of Virginia.

 In January 2018, the United States Congress passed an act to federally recognize the Monacan and five other tribes in Virginia.
 They had earlier been so disrupted by land loss, warfare, intermarriage, and discrimination that the main society believed they no longer were Indians.
 However, the Monacans reorganized and asserted their culture.

 The Monacan nation was first recorded by Jamestown settlers in colonial Virginia, as living west and upland of the Tidewater area.
-Their native language is a Siouan language.
-They are related to other Siouan-speaking tribes of the Appalachian foothill region, such as the Tutelo, Saponi and Occaneechi.
+Their native language is part of the Siouan-Catawban language family.
+They are related to other peoples of the Appalachian foothill region, such as the Tutelo, Saponi and Occaneechi.
 One of their former villages, upriver of the falls of the James River was abandoned by the 18th century and the land granted to Huguenot settlers, who retained the name of Manakin town.
 Today, the Monacan nation is located primarily in their traditional Piedmont region, particularly in Amherst County near Lynchburg.
 As of 2018, the Monacan Indian Nation had approximately 2,000 citizens.
 There are satellite groups in West Virginia, Maryland, Tennessee, and Ohio.